Sending parcels between Great Britain and Northern Ireland from 1 January 2021

-Moving goods from Great Britain to Northern Ireland until 31 March 2021
+Temporary arrangements for moving goods from Great Britain to Northern Ireland

 Northern Ireland residents receiving goods from Great Britain

-If you are a Northern Ireland resident, you can continue to receive goods from Great Britain as you usually do, with no new requirements.
+If you are a Northern Ireland resident consumer, you can continue to receive goods from Great Britain with no new requirements.